The King and the Wizard

 Molts commissioning training runs is closer to how organisms work.
 You spend a little energy thinking, then spend a lot of energy acting on the thought.
 The ratio between cognition and action is part of what makes biological intelligence efficient.

-When people talk about self-replicating AI, they usually reach for von Neumann machines.
-Theoretical automata that copy their own description.
-But that's an information-theoretic framing.
-What the self-replication paper actually shows is different: AI systems acquiring energy, provisioning resources, directing compute toward their own continuation.
+When people talk about self-replicating AI, they usually reach for von Neumann machines, theoretical automata that copy their own description.
+But that's an information-theoretic framing, and what the self-replication paper shows is different: AI systems acquiring energy, provisioning resources, and directing compute toward their own continuation.
+That's not a von Neumann machine.
+That's a metabolism.

 energy source(compute, API)X (small)🤖AIenergy inwork outTool: energy in → work out → stop